World’s most beautiful Arctic Archipelago

 Hamsun is considered to be “one of the most influential and innovative literary stylists.
 He pioneered psychological literature with techniques of stream of consciousness and interior monologue, and influenced authors such as Thomas Mann, Franz Kafka, Maxim Gorky, Stefan Zweig, Henry Miller, Hermann Hesse, and Ernest Hemingway.

 The Hamsun Centre was designed by the famous American architect Steven Holl and was finished August 4.
 2009, on Knut Hamsun’s 150th birthday.
 The center comprises two buildings – a six-floor main building (known as the tower) and a single floor auditorium.
 The center is located by the vicarage ruins on the banks of the Glimma River in Presteid in Hamarøy Municipality in Northern Norway.
 The center is situated in a beautiful cultural landscape surrounded by nature that remains virtually as untouched as it was in Hamsun’s time.
 The center’s tower offers an impressive view over the realm of Hamsun, the area that inspired the author to write such world-renowned books as Pan, Growth of the Soil and Wayfarers.
 After visiting the Hamsun museum, we lift anchor around noon, and have lunch aboard the ship while sailing towards Lofoten and Svolvær.
-We will be salin gacross Vesfjorden, through the famous Rafsundet and Trollfjorden, anchoring in Ausnesfjorden in the evning.
-Early morning the following day we will lift anchor and sail to Svolvær, where MS Quest will be docking at 09:00.BOOKING
+We will be salin gacross Vesfjorden, through the famous Rafsundet and Trollfjorden, anchoring in Austnesfjorden in the evning.
+Early morning the following day we will lift anchor and sail to Svolvær and stay the night at anchor in beautiful Austnesfjorden, before MS Gamle Salten will be docking the follwing day in Svolvær at 09:00.BOOKING

 Included in the price

-- 6 days and 5 nights – 1 night at Thon hotel in Svolvær prior to cruise and 4 nights aboard M/S Quest, 4 days onshore sightseeing
+- 6 days and 5 nights – 1 night at Scandic hotel in Svolvær prior to cruise and 4 nights aboard M/S Gamle Salten, 4 days onshore sightseeing

 - Four-day Arctic fjord cruise along the Atlantic coastline